darkp435/darkp435/README.md

-👋 Hi, I’m @darkp435!
+Hi, I’m @darkp435!
-I could code in HTML, CSS, JavaScript and Python, though I'm a beginner.
+I could code in HTML, CSS, JavaScript and Python, though I'm a little bit new.